IkarosKappler/girih/README.md

 @license  GPLv2.0

-Welcome to my girih tesselation tool.
+A Girih tesselation tool.

+# Differences from the Lu-Steinhardt-Tilesets
-I added the narrow rhombus tile, which is part of the penrose set but _not_ part of the original girih tile set!
+* I added the narrow rhombus tile, which is part of the penrose set but _not_ part of the original girih tile set!
+* I added an octagon test but the angles do not match together.